parthsaxena/Analyzing-College-Admissions/README.md

 `pandas`

 ## Logistic Regression
-We predict a student's chances of being accepted to a number of university's based on SAT and GPA.
+We predict a student's chances of being accepted to several universities based on SAT and GPA.

 ### Dependencies
 `numpy`